Oushesh/Impact_Nexus005/readme_suggestions.md

    Example of oekobautdat (a really important dataset for ESG metrics) set data downloader as shown by Airbyte Connector.

-   2. The second big advantage of Airbyte is that it has built-in Data built- tools (DBT) which is a fantastic innovation treating data (sql or table data) as modular components and reused.
+   2. The second big advantage of Airbyte is that it has built-in Data built-tools (DBT) which is a fantastic innovation treating data (sql or table data) as modular components and reused.

     (Check my first diagram on the services)
 ![Airbyte_Connector](docs/airbyte_connector.gif)

 ## Haystack
    1. Personally I welcome the idea of using Haystack.
-As I am consulting various companies using LLM:
+As I am consulting various companies using LLM these days

    2. I don't see any technical debt coming in the future with Haystack.
       A: It integrates well with the best new Vector Databases